Egypt

 Target overview

-Egypt’s NDC still does not include an economy-wide emissions reduction target but rather presents emissions reductions to be achieved in the electricity, transport and oil & gas sub-sectors (Government of Egypt, 2023).
-Egypt also lists measures for the industry, buildings, tourism and waste sectors but does not commit to specific emissions reductions.
+Egypt’s NDC still does not include an economy-wide emissions reduction target but rather presents emissions reductions to be achieved in the electricity, transport and oil & gas sub-sectors.
+Egypt also lists measures for the industry, buildings, tourism and waste sectors but does not commit to specific emissions reductions in those sectors.
 The agriculture and land use sectors are excluded from mitigation action in the NDC.
 The lack of transparency in the NDC makes any assessment of the targets difficult.

 The NDC is conditional on Egypt receiving international support.
 Egypt does not specify whether any portion of the NDC is unconditional.